 The article presents a protocol for conducting simultaneous recordings with functional near-infrared spectroscopy (fNIRS).
 Similar to functional magnetic resonance imaging (fMRI), fNIRS measures the hemodynamic response to brain activation.
 Changes in oxygenated and deoxygenated hemoglobin (oxy-Hb and deoxy-Hb) are calculated based on the amount of diffusively transmitted near-infrared light through tissue8. fNIRS is well suited for conducting hyperscanning experiments, especially with children, because it can be applied in less constrained and more natural settings than fMRI.
 Moreover, it is less prone to movement artifacts than both, fMRI and EEG9.
 In addition, fNIRS data can be acquired at high sampling frequencies (e.g., 10 Hz), thus it highly oversamples the relatively slow hemodynamic response and thereby potentially provides a more complete temporal picture of the brain hemodynamics10.

 This protocol was developed within the study of Reindl et al.11 and has been slightly modified (in particular with respect to the channel placement and bad channel identification) more recently.
-The aim of the study was to examine synchronized brain activity of parent-child dyads as well as its relationship to emotion regulation.
+The aim of the study was to examine synchronized brain activity of parent-child dyads.
 Using fNIRS hyperscanning, we assessed brain-to-brain synchrony in prefrontal brain areas of children (aged five to nine years) and their parents, mostly mothers, during a cooperative and a competitive computer task.
-Prefrontal brain regions were targeted as they had been identified as important regions for social interactive processes in previous hyperscanning studies12.
-The cooperative and competitive task were originally developed by Cui et al. 13 and recently employed by several previous studies14-16.
+Prefrontal brain regions were targeted as they had been identified as important regions for social interactive processes in previous hyperscanning studies1.
+The cooperative and competitive task were originally developed by Cui et al. 12 and recently employed by several previous studies13-15.
 For the study of Reindl et al.11, the tasks were modified to be suitable for children.
 Participants were instructed to either respond jointly via button presses in response to a target (cooperation) or to respond faster than the other player (competition).
 Each child performed each task once with the parent and once with an adult stranger of the same sex as the parent.
 Within each child-adult dyad, wavelet coherence was calculated for the oxy-Hb signals of corresponding channels as a measure of brain-to-brain synchrony.

 This protocol describes the procedures to collect fNIRS hyperscanning data of parent and child during the cooperative and competitive game.
 The overall procedure, however, is not specific to this research design but is appropriate for different populations (e.g., adult strangers, romantic partners, siblings, etc.) and can be adapted for a number of different experimental tasks.
 This protocol also outlines one possible analytical procedure, which covers necessary and optional data analysis steps, including fNIRS data preprocessing, bad channel detection, wavelet coherence analysis and validation by random pair analysis.